hsorby/DRH-Taxes/README.md

 ### Expected output
 ### Corporate tax calculation
-- Tax when filing as a corporate
+- Tax ($): integer or decimal when filing as a corporate

 ## Implementation and architecture